Olive oil benefits stretch from great flavour to less heart and neurological disease; it's a powerful anti inflammatory. What are the facts?

 Generally, we need fat to survive, but mostly we eat too much, and the wrong kind.
 Large amounts of saturated fats, principally of animal origin, clog the arteries causing high blood pressure and heart disease, Alzheimer's and a host of other illnesses.

-However, olive oil health has zero cholesterol, and the unsaturated fat is of the health giving kind, as compared to animal fat, which supplies us amply with death-giving oils, if not eaten in moderation!
+zero cholesterol, and the unsaturated fat is of the health giving kind,

 Read more about the pathophysiology of atherosclerosis, written in layman's terms.